Idilia/idilia-tagging-menu/doc/sense_menu.plugin.md

 hidden|Assigned to the menu when closed active|Assigned to selected group in the nav bar and to the active view control button.

+The classes related to the rendering of sense tiles are described in [Sense Card plugin](sense_card.plugin.md).

 ### Methods
-The widget instance can be retrieved from the attached element using data attribute “senseMenu” (e.g., var sm = $(…).data(“senseMenu”); ).
+The widget instance can be retrieved from the attached element using data attribute "senseMenu" (e.g., var sm = $(…).data("senseMenu"); ).
 The following methods are available:

 Method|Description
 ---|---